user202729/tex-fast-recompile/README.md

 but with the `--recorder` flag then `\currfileabspath` will be wrong in the preamble, and `@@input` does not update the file name when the actual file is `\input`-ed.

-TODO:

-* wrap into a reusable Python library

 ### How does it work?

 The principle is very simple.
 Notice that while the user want fast refresh, the file does not change very frequently.